Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

 - Pass all dishes to the left of the table.

-- Keep your wrists on the table, but not your elbows, and avoid crossing your hands.
+- If you want to follow their table etiquette, keep your wrists on the table, but not your elbows, and avoid crossing your hands.

 - Cut the lettuce in your salad; fold it with your fork and knife into a bundle that can be picked up by the fork.